axrxvm/synkros/README.md

 ## 🧾 License

-**MIT License** – Free for personal or commercial use.
+**CC-BY-NC-4.0 License** – Free for personal and non-commercial use.
-Just don’t pretend you built it.
+Just don't pretend you built it.

 ---